DelphinusLab/delphinus-zkp/circom/tools/UnitTestInputGenerator/Readme.md

 ### 1. Before using this tool
-Make sure each relevent operation folder in unit_tests are clean (only main.circom)
+Make sure each relevent operation folder in unit_tests are clean (only main.circom/main.circom & input.json)

 ### 2. Edit Config.json: obj format for each type of operation
 > setkey:   {